Priors leading to well-behaved Coulomb and Riesz gases versus zeroth-order phase transitions -- a potential-theoretic characterization: Introduction

 \subsection{Acknowledgments}

 It is a pleasure to thank Sébastien Boucksom, David Witt-Nyström, Vincent Guedj and Ahmed Zeriahi for the stimulating collaborations \cite{b-b,b-b-w,bbgz}, which provided important motivation for the present paper and Norm Levenberg for helpful comments.
+Thanks also to the referees for very helpful comments that improved the exposition.
 This work was supported by grants from the ERC and the KAW foundation.